 Every dealer will have a lot of cash on hand, so Prather encourages anyone who has a musical instrument just sitting around the house to bring it in because they will probably find a buyer.
 He cautions not to take the first deal, but to move around the room and find the best offer.

 Buying, selling and trading is encouraged at the show.
-And for the first time ever, a silent auction will close out the event during the final hour.
+And a silent auction will close out the event during the final hour featuring autograph memorabilia from Paul McCartney, Tom Petty and other legendary musicians.
 Visitors should stick around for the auction as Prather expects some great items and great deals.
-They even have some signed pieces from musicians like Stevie Ray Vaughn and Paul McCartney that will be auctioned off along with other items.

 And, yes I did tell my dad about the show, and he and two of his buddies plan to come from Illinois to check it out.
 If you or anyone you know loves musical instruments, follow my lead and invite them or just come see it for yourself.

 - When: 11 a.m.-4 p.m., Sunday, April 14